 Another way to naturally avoid inflammation is through the consumption of antioxidants.
 Through studies with participants who suffer from skin acne regularly, the levels of antioxidants were found to be low.
 To solve that issue, a diet high in rich, colorful fruits and vegetables will work.
 Another way is to use topical antioxidants directly on the skin like green tea.

 The health of the gut directly affects our overall health.
 Studies have shown that when we suffer from inflammatory bowel disorders, bacterial overgrowth and/or abnormal bowel movements, our entire body suffers.
 In fact, an overgrowth of intestinal bacteria will cause skin acne.
 It makes sense that when our body cannot properly absorb nutrients or filter out toxins, it will show in our skin.
 To fix this issue, put good in and you will get good out.
-Take probiotics and consume enough fiber through fruits and veggies.
+Make it part of your daily routine to take probiotics and consume enough fiber through fruits and veggies.